 A giant catfish fossil was found in the Wadi Al-Hitan Desert southwest of Cairo, Egypt, back in 2017.
 The Catfish, named Qarmoutus hitanensis, is believed to have lived about 37 million years ago!

-Dino spent 40 minutes trying to reel in this giant Catfish, but eventually, he got the fish to shore, took a few photos then freed the Catfish to live out the rest of its days.
+Dino spent 40 minutes trying to reel in this giant Catfish, probably thinking that it could prove to be the biggest catfish ever caught!
+Eventually, he got the fish to shore, took a few photos then freed the catfish to live out the rest of its days.
 Pro fishers say even an 11-pound catfish will make you break a sweat when bringing them to the surface.

 The Catfish: World Record Catch Mekong Catfish

-The largest catfish ever caught is the Mekong catfish.
+The world record for the biggest catfish ever caught was a flathead catfish called a Mekong catfish.
 These giant catfish live in the dusky waters of the Mekong River in Southeast Asia.
 In 2005 a man caught a Mekong catfish of 9 feet, weighing 646 pounds, taking the world record for the biggest catfish in the world.

 In this case, the villagers intended to sell the fish to environmental groups.
 Unfortunately, the fish died before they were able.
 Instead, the villagers split up the fish for food, feeding their community for several weeks.

-Still, this Mekong catfish is not only the biggest Catfish but the largest fish living exclusively in freshwater, and an experience that that village will never forget.
+Still, this Mekong catfish is not only the largest catfish ever caught, but the largest fish living exclusively in freshwater, and an experience that that village will never forget.